 Healthy Kids, Healthy School

-MPCS will be vigilant in taking temperatures and screening students and staff every morning during carpool drop-off.
-Remember, if your child is sick or has a fever above 99.9°F, do NOT send them to school.
+Remember, if your child is sick or has a fever above 99.4°F, do NOT send them to school.
 If your child is experiencing symptoms from seasonal allergies, please keep them home until the symptoms are well-controlled.

-If your child(ren) are absent for any reason, please be sure to fill out the MPCS Student Absence Form so nurses can determine if your child should move to virtual learning.
+If your child(ren) are absent for any reason, please be sure to fill out the MPCS Student Absence Form so nurses can alert teachers or require contact-tracing.

 Medications in the Clinic